blukatdevelopment/UnchainedWorldsOld/direpath/character_creation/classes/tinkerer.md

 Your study in engineering has lead you to create prototype devices.
 These devices require careful care and maintenace.
 You may keep a number of contraptions up and running that is equal to your intelligence modifier + your proficiency modifier.
-During a partial or full rest you may construct and retire contraptions.
+You may spend one hour and expend a stamina die to break down an existing contraption and replace it with a new one.

 ### Repair
-You may spend a short rest repairing one contraption that has run out of uses.
+You may spend ten minutes and expend a stamina die repairing one contraption that has run out of uses.
 Once repaired, it has maximum uses again.

+### Hit point Increase
+Your maximum hit points increase by 1d4+CON.

+### Hit point Increase
+Your maximum hit points increase by 1d4+CON.

 ### Expertise
 Select two general skills that you are proficient with.
 You gain expertise with